virtualritz/nsi-docs/docs/nodes.rst

 to connect the nodes it creates to the sub-scene’s root, the procedural simply has to connect them to the regular ``.root``.

-In the context of an :ref:`interactive render`, the procedural will be executed again after the node's attributes have been edited.
+In the context of an :ref:`interactive render <section:rendering:interactive>`, the procedural will be executed again after the node's attributes have been edited.
 All nodes previously connected by the procedural to the sub-scene's root will be deleted automatically before the procedural’s re-execution.